Reminder: Change Requires People

 Posted by Will Sansbury

 Leadership is built on beliefs, lessons, and experiences—big and small—that shape how we guide others.
-Here’s a collection of truths I hold about leading people, from embracing imperfection to cultivating clarity, empathy, and courage.
+Here’s a collection of truths I hold about leading people.

 Posted by Will Sansbury